A WORD TO BUYERS:

 Buyers, please be wise and put yourself in control: choose an agent who will serve YOUR interests first.
 Too many buyers wander internet listings and open houses and then haphazardly connect with a random agent.
 There’s a better way!
 Let’s visit to discuss your needs, goals and questions; let me share the details of my approach to buyer agency.
 Then, when you're ready, put me to work for you.

-This can be a challenging market for sellers, especially if you purchased your home in the last few years.
-Even in our relatively healthy local market, Puget Sound prices are down since 2007 and they're only just starting to show signs of stability.
+While these favorable conditions offer advantages for sellers, it's still so important to prepare yourself and your home for the current market.
+Housing is in demand but buyers are savvy and overpriced/under-prepared homes are being passed over.
 In market conditions like these, every detail counts; that's why it's perhaps more important than ever to hire the right agent for the job.
 After all, in the sale of real estate, there are few second chances or do-overs.
 And the consequences for inattention or inexperience can be very costly.

 It's true: there are many choices when it comes to real estate brokerage services.
 Some claim low prices or rebates, others tout top service.
 All of them make high claims of success.
 Whatever the case, it's so important to approach this process as you would when hiring any contractor: interview candidates and ask for references.
 Then make a decision based on facts and your own intuition.
 Remember: this is a person that you'll work with for several weeks - perhaps several months.
 So make sure you take confidence in that person's competency and that you generally like them.
 Because you'll be communicating...a lot.